-These mountain gorillas can only be found in the wild in the mountains Congo, Uganda and Rwanda:
+These mountain gorillas can only be found in the wild in the mountains of Congo, Uganda, and Rwanda.

 I decide to do gorilla trekking experience at Bwindi Impenetrable Forest, possibly the greatest name for a gorilla trekking site ever.
 The forest is about a two-hour rocky drive from Uganda’s nearest hub of Kabale.

 You should book your gorilla trekking permit with Devine African Safaris or book online through the Uganda Wildlife Authority in Uganda and in Rwanda, you can book online through Rwanda Development Board if you are doing the gorilla trek independently, but Devine African Safaris will arrange the whole package for you including the gorilla trekking permit, accommodation, transportation with ease.